shyamsg/JellyBelly/README.md

   JellyBelly will output spaced kmer vectors to stdout.
 Each value in the output vector is a scaled spaced kmer count.
 I will add another option for raw output.
 Kmer count values are sorted lexicographcally eg. first value corresponds to AAA..A second to AAA..T and so on.

-# spaced kmer masks and how to comute them
+# spaced kmer file and how to compute them
   A core concept of JellyBelly is the use of a "mask" to only consider specific positions of a kmer.
 For example given the following kmer of length 10:

                                                    ACGGTGCAAT